The Revolutionaries (TV series): Production

 The Revolutionaries is directed by Nikkhil Advani and produced by Monisha Advani and Madhu Bhojwani.

+The series is written by Akshita Wadhwana, Shobhit Narang, Rutvi Mehta and Sanyuktha Chawla Shaikh.
 Casting for the series is overseen by Kavish Sinha.
 Filming is taking place across multiple locations in India, including Mumbai, Amritsar, Varanasi, and Dehradun.

 The production design is led by Surabhi Verma, with costume design by Sakshi Goel.
 The art department includes Ankit Gupta, Rohit Nalawade, and Jainil Sachde.
 Gaffer Imsajidshaikh is credited with lighting.
 Parag Chadha contributed to casting for secondary and tertiary roles.

 Release

-The series is scheduled for release in 2026 and is expected to be available for streaming on Amazon Prime Video.
+The series released on 11 September 2026 and is available for streaming on Amazon Prime Video.
 According to a press release, it will be accessible in over 240 countries and territories.